hasibhassan/multi-tenant-saas/README.md

   <a href="https://d1ww2wzcm0dott.cloudfront.net/"><img src="https://img.shields.io/badge/Demo-online-brightgreen"></a>
 </p>

-This project is a demo/reference architecture for building serverless, multi-tenant SaaS applications on AWS using the [AWS Cloud Development Kit (CDK)](https://aws.amazon.com/cdk/) in TypeScript.
-It demonstrates essential control plane functionalities including auth, user management, and tenant management.
+**TenancyKit** is an opinionated kit for building serverless, multi-tenant SaaS applications on AWS using the [AWS Cloud Development Kit (CDK)](https://aws.amazon.com/cdk/) in TypeScript.
+It provides reusable building blocks and example code for the control plane—authentication, user management, and tenant lifecycle—implemented with AWS Lambda, API Gateway, DynamoDB, Cognito, and EventBridge.

-The aim of this project is to showcase how a multi-tenant SaaS might be structured using AWS services and to act as a starting point or reference for developers looking to build multi-tenant serverless application.
-It is also meant to be extensible and provides some types to allow using other implementations of various services like auth or billing.
-Future plans include leveraging open standards like [OpenTelemetry](https://opentelemetry.io/) and [CloudEvents](https://cloudevents.io/) for even more extensibility.
-This is not a fully featured SaaS product, but a skeleton with enough scaffolding to demonstrate tenant onboarding, auth, billing, metering, and basic user flows.
+Use TenancyKit as both a starting point and a reference.
+The constructs are designed to be swapped or extended and provide some types to allow using other implementations of various services like auth or billing.
+The project aims to embrace open standards like [OpenTelemetry](https://opentelemetry.io/) and [CloudEvents](https://cloudevents.io/) in the future for observability and interoperability.
+TenancyKit is not a turnkey SaaS product; it’s production‑minded scaffolding that demonstrates tenant onboarding, auth, billing, metering, and basic user flows.

-The Next.js static site included here provides only a placeholder landing page, a basic dashboard, and simple auth integration.
-It does not fully implement tenant-aware UI features.
-Feel free to replace or extend it with your own frontend.
+A minimal Next.js placeholder static site is included to showcase a landing page, sign‑up/login, and a simple dashboard.
+It’s intentionally lightweight and not fully tenant‑aware.
+Replace or extend it to suit your application UI.

+> TenancyKit is a kit + reference, not a turnkey product.
+You own hardening, compliance, and app‑plane features.

 ## Technologies Used